Beta Decay

 Beta-Plus Decay or Positron Emission

-In beta-plus decay, a proton in the nucleus is converted into a neutron.
-The nucleus emits a positron, known as a beta-plus particle, and a neutrino.
+In beta-plus decay, a proton in the unstable nucleus is converted into a neutron.
+The parent nucleus emits a beta-plus particle (positron) and a neutrino to form the daughter nucleus.
 A positron is the antimatter counterpart of an electron, having the same mass but a positive charge (+1).
+A neutrino is a tiny, nearly massless particle and has no charge.
 Beta-plus decay decreases the atomic number by one, resulting in the formation of a different element.

-The chemical equation representing a beta minus decay is:
+The nuclear equation representing a beta-plus decay is:

 Where: